CAKE: Confidence in Assignments via K-partition Ensembles: Empirical Validation

 CAKE produces an informative pointwise ranking.
 Coverage--accuracy curves show that clustering accuracy improves as a function of retained coverage when points are ranked by CAKE scores (Fig.~\ref{fig:acc_cov_cake}), indicating that CAKE concentrates correctly clustered instances among the highest scores.
 This behavior is also visible in the percentile/decile analysis: accuracy rises nearly monotonically with CAKE score percentiles on both synthetic and real datasets (Appendix Fig.~\ref{app:fig:evaluation}).
 Overall, CAKE behaves as a reliability ordering from ambiguous/borderline points to stable core members.

 CAKE enables pointwise correctness prediction and effective error discovery.
 When predicting whether a consensus assignment is correct (after Hungarian alignment to ground truth), CAKE achieves strong discriminative performance and typically outperforms entropy-based agreement and bootstrap-based stability baselines in both AUPRC and AUROC (Table~\ref{tab:pointwise_all}).
-CAKE also yields a more monotonic reliability ordering: score percentiles correlate strongly with within-bin clustering accuracy (Fig.~\ref{fig:corr_scores_accuracy}).
+A similar picture emerges when the comparison is extended to native soft and density-based confidence signals (Table~\ref{tab:pointwise_fcm_densitybased}). $\mathrm{CAKE}^{(\mathrm{HM})}$ remains among the strongest overall methods, attaining the highest value on $4/7$ synthetic and $5/8$ real datasets across both metrics.
+The Fuzzy C-Means scores $\mathrm{FCM}^{(1)}$ and $\mathrm{FCM}^{(2)}$ are competitive, showing that soft memberships can already provide informative pointwise confidence when ambiguity is well captured by a single fuzzy partition.
+The density-based baselines are weaker overall.
+In particular, the ensemble cluster-local score $\mathrm{LOF}^{(2)}$ is consistently stronger than the global score $\mathrm{LOF}^{(1)}$, indicating that (ensemble-averaged) cluster-aware local density is more informative than dataset-level outlierness alone, but both remain below $\mathrm{CAKE}^{(\mathrm{HM})}$ in overall ranking quality.
+Related trends are also observed in the additional GMM-based comparison reported in Appendix~\ref{app:sec:gmm_confidence}, where $\mathrm{CAKE}^{(\mathrm{HM})}$ outperforms the native GMM-based confidence signals on most of the datasets considered (Appendix Table~\ref{tab:gmm_confidence}).
+CAKE also yields a more monotonic reliability ordering than the ensemble-derived baselines: score percentiles correlate strongly with within-bin clustering accuracy (Fig.~\ref{fig:corr_scores_accuracy}).
 In error discovery experiments, ranking by CAKE concentrates misclustered points more effectively than GMM posterior confidence $p_{\max}$ on most real datasets, while a simple fusion of the two signals is often competitive (Fig.~\ref{fig:error_discovery}).

 CAKE scores stabilize with moderate ensemble sizes.
 As the ensemble size $R$ increases, per-point score variability steadily decreases and the induced ranking becomes essentially stable, with diminishing returns beyond about $R \approx 30$--$40$ (Fig.~\ref{fig:convergence}).
 This indicates that a relatively small ensemble is sufficient to obtain a reliable confidence ordering.